-- 1. Agricultural Engineering Technology: Technical and practical instruction related to buildings, utilities, machinery, soil and water; including relevance to problems of environmental concern.
-Prepare for employment in agribusiness and public service.
-Courses include 102, 121, 131, 140, and 162. - Several paths lead either to a degree, teacher certification, or both.
+\\Several paths lead either to a degree, teacher certification, or both.
 A degree may be earned on a full-time basis, or on a part-time basis while employed in industry or teaching.
 Persons entering teaching directly from industry may earn teacher certification through the Transition Into Education (T.I.E.).
 Qualified individuals may start as non-degree students and seek admission to a degree program after satisfactorily completing specified courses.

 Persons having two or more years of appropriate work or military experience may qualify for up to 30 credits by successfully completing National Occupational Competency Institute Examinations.
-Students with less than two years experience may qualify for the offcampus technical internship.
+Students with less than two years experience may qualify for the off-campus technical internship.

-Qualified non-degree students seeking teacher certification will usually complete professional courses, 152, 153-154, 157, 158, 159 and 251, plus selected courses in the College of Education and Social Services.
+Qualified non-degree students seeking teacher certification will usually complete professional courses, 152, 153-154, 156, 157, 158, 159 and 251, plus selected courses in the College of Education and Social Services.
+Agricultural Engineering degree.

-2. Professional Agricultural Engineering-B.S.A.E.: The first two years of a professional engineering curriculum.
-The last two years of the professional program must be completed at an institution offering a Bachelor of Science in Agricultural Engineering degree.
 Vermont resident students in good standing may complete their studies at the University of Maine, under a special arrangement which allows them to pay the same tuition rate as Maine residents.

-Prepare for professional engineering work in soil and water control, agricultural machinery and equipment, agricultural structures, the application of electricity and refrigeration to agriculture, and rural water supply and sanitation.
-The graduate is also prepared for research and graduate study in agricultural engineering.
+Preparation for professional engineering work in soil and water control, agricultural machinery and equipment, agricultural structures, the application of electricity and refrigeration to agriculture, and rural water supply and sanitation.
+The graduate is also prepared for research and graduate study in agricultural engineering.\\\